-- to be at a forge which has enough resources left, - to have the relevant Smithing Ability: - Weaponsmith for weapons, including bows, arrows, and digging implements - Armoursmith for armour, including cloaks and shields - Jeweller for amulets, rings, and light sources - Artistry if you want to make a particularly fine weapon or piece of armour - Enchantment if you want to add a special enchantment to a weapon, piece of armour, or light source - to have enough mithril, if the item requires it, - to have a high enough Smithing skill (which depends on the item type and the bonuses you add to it), - to put a part of yourself into the item, for certain types of enchantment: - this can be experience points, which is a permanent cost (this is normally the cost for items which grant Abilities or give bonuses to Skills), - it may instead be one or more stat points (which will be drained until such time as you eat or drink something which can restore them).
+- to be at a forge which has enough resources left, - to have the relevant Smithing Ability: - Weaponsmith for weapons, including bows, arrows, and digging implements - Armoursmith for armour, including cloaks and shields - Jeweller for amulets, rings, and light sources - Artistry if you want to make a particularly fine weapon or piece of armour - Enchantment if you want to add a special enchantment to a weapon, piece of armour, or light source - If you waited last turn (pressed '5' / 'z') and any opponent who wasn't adjacent to you moves into an adjacent position, you get a free attack on them. - to have enough mithril, if the item requires it, - to have a high enough Smithing skill (which depends on the item type and the bonuses you add to it), - to put a part of yourself into the item, for certain types of enchantment: - this can be experience points, which is a permanent cost (this is normally the cost for items which grant Abilities or give bonuses to Skills), - it may instead be one or more stat points (which will be drained until such time as you eat or drink something which can restore them).